baladasoji/bbfitness/README.md

 # bbfitness
+In order to run locally
+npm start

 In order to build the package run the script npm run-script build in docs/every-move-counts

+In order to run the build locally serve -s build

 In order to deploy to different environments